School of Business

 - Stamford campus majors include Business Data Analytics, Financial Management, Financial Technology, and Marketing Management.
 Students admitted into Stamford-Business-Undecided must declare into a major offered at Stamford by the end of the student’s third semester at UConn.

-- Storrs campus majors include Accounting, Analytics and Information Management, Finance, Health Care Management, Management, Management and Engineering for Manufacturing (offered jointly with the College of Engineering), Marketing, and Real Estate and Urban Economic Studies majors.
+- Storrs campus majors include Accounting, Analytics and Information Management, Finance, Health Care Management, Management, Marketing, and Real Estate and Urban Economic Studies majors.
 Students admitted into Storrs-Business-Undecided must declare into a major offered at Storrs by the end of the student’s third semester at UConn.

 - Waterbury campus majors include Business Administration and Business Data Analytics.
 Students admitted into Waterbury-Business-Undecided must declare into a major offered at Waterbury by the end of the student’s third semester at UConn.